brightdartey/Fitness-website/readme.md

-#Finess Website for Hero Gym.
+#Fitness Website for Kings Gym.
 #Website made with HTML.
 CSS and Javascript